JCAndKSolutions/android-unit-test/README.md

 gradlew install
 ```

-After the instalation of the SNAPSHOT version you can run the example with another simple command:
+After the installation of the SNAPSHOT version you can run the example with another simple command:

 ```
 cd /pathToProject/example